lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

    :alt: Select project to model store
    :align: center

-Click 'Add' button in the right side.
-Input the folder name, and set the rest of folder configuration like this:
+Click the 'Add' button on the right side.
+Enter the folder name, and set the rest of folder configuration as shown below:

    - Type: project
    - Project: 'model-store'